Collection Development Policy

 • Meet to discuss and prepare a report of its recommendations regarding the item’s disposition.

-7. Within five business days after the regularly scheduled meeting the Board will notify the cardholder and the Director in writing of its decision regarding the item’s disposition.
+7. The Board will notify the cardholder and the Director in writing of its decision regarding the item’s disposition promptly after the regularly scheduled meeting.

 XII.
 Collection Maintenance